anthedung/holayogabitnami/wp-content/plugins/void-elementor-post-grid-addon-for-elementor-page-builder/readme.txt

 5. /assets/screenshot-5.jpg
 6. /assets/screenshot-6.jpg
 7. /assets/screenshot-7.jpg
+7. /assets/screenshot-8.jpg

 == Changelog ==
-= 1.0.8 =
+= 1.0.9 =
+Added option for image size selection
+Improved UI
-js error fix
-added category exclude, include by id
+Added Ability to show posts only with featured image or without or all of them = 1.0.8 = js error fix added category exclude, include by id